 Warning those early season ski days in the fall usually mean skiing on very limited terrain, sometimes just a ribbon of snow on advanced upper mountain slopes.
 Given the low trail count and sketchy snow conditions, this is not the best time to bring your young skiers out, particularly if they are still beginning or intermediate in their skills.
 The slopes can resemble a human slalom, too many zealots on too few acres.
 You are best off to wait until several trails and a few feet of coverage are being reported to take the kids out.

 Okemo has never failed us for early season ski weekends.
-While the resort is far quieter in pre-holiday December, the manmade blizzard is impressive.
-Okemo blasts out snow with a goal of opening terrain for all abilities in the early season (opening on Nov 8, 2012), and the majority of their terrain by the holiday week.
-Once you see Jackson Gore open at Okemo, you know they have worthy snow.
+The Vermont resort is far quieter in pre-holiday December, and their manmade blizzard is impressive.
+Okemo blasts outsnow with a goal of opening terrain for all abilities in the early season , and the majority of their terrain by the holiday week.
+Once you see The Sunburst Six chair and Jackson Gore open at Okemo, you know they have worthy snow.

-Sugarloaf has a northern Maine location, elevation, and typically cold temperatures – allowing it to open most seasons by mid to late November, November 9 in this 2012 season.
+Sugarloaf has a northern Maine location, elevation, and typically cold temperatures – allowing it to open most seasons by mid to late November.
 Snowmaking at the Loaf has been ramped up, doubled in fact since Boyne was brought in.
 When Mother Nature lends her hand, the Loaf can be in good ski shape for early season skiing.